cihernand/webapp_raspberrypi/README.md

 SELECT * from users  WHERE username='a' or 1=1;

 ```
-### CHALLENGES
+### MOZFEST SESSION CHALLENGES
-Identify the flask modules that remove special characters from the MYSQL injection.
+Identify the flask modules that remove special characters from the MYSQL injection. \
-Identify what do passlib and sha256_crypt do with the passwords from the users.
+Identify what do passlib and sha256_crypt do with the passwords from the users. \
-Hack the site.
+Hack the site. \